OSGeo/grass-website/content/news/2019_12_12_GRASS_GIS_7_8_2_released.md

 **What's new in a nutshell**

-As a follow-up to the recent GRASS GIS 7.8.1 we have pusblished the **new stable release GRASS GIS 7.8.2**.
+As a follow-up to the recent GRASS GIS 7.8.1 we have published the **new stable release GRASS GIS 7.8.2**.
 Besides other improvements, the release contains important PROJ 4/5/6 related datum handling fixes, wxGUI fixes and a fix for the vector import from PostGIS databases.